errsole/errsole.js/docs/mysql-storage.md

 });
 ```

+**Note:** You can configure the SMTP email settings either in the code or directly in the Errsole Web Dashboard.

 ### Slack Integration (For Critical Error Notifications)

 | **Option**             	| **Type** 	| **Description**                                            	|
 |------------------------	|----------	|------------------------------------------------------------	|
 | integrations.slack     	| Object   	| **Optional.** Slack configuration object.                  	|
 | integrations.slack.url 	| string   	| **Required.** Slack Webhook URL for sending notifications. 	|

+**Note:** You can configure the Slack Webhook URL either in the code or directly in the Errsole Web Dashboard.

 #### Example